mpolimeno/sdsu-sage-tutorial-git/sageprog.rst

 ``a`` and ``b`` are called the *arguments* of the command and the expression following the :obj:`.return` keyword is called the *return value*.
 The arguments are in the input of the command whereas the return value is the output.

-For those of you who have programmed before, you may see that there are no end of block *delimiters*, such as **;**, or **end**.
+For those of you who have programmed before, you may see that there are no end or block *delimiters*, such as **;**, or **end**.
 Sage, like python, uses indentation to denote where a block of code begins and ends.
 This syntax rule forces the programmer to write more readable code, by visually separating blocks of code.

 Once the command ``euclid`` has been defined, the code can be easily re-used withe different arguments, just like a built-in command. ::

   sage: euclid(75,21)
   3
-  sage: euclid(75,2)
-  1
-  sage: euclid(75,13)
-  1
   sage: euclid(455,67)
   1
   sage: euclid(754,99)